What is a Dark Web Scan, and Why Should You Do It?September 8, 2021

 Plus, hackers often love to brag.
 They'll upload and advertise any successful breaches to build interest in the information they want to sell.
 If your company knows about it before it's sold, you can take action to protect yourself, your employees, and your customers.
 You’ll also know there's a flaw in your data security management strategy that needs to be patched.

 The only way to know for certain that your information isn't on the dark web is to regularly monitor and scan for it.

 Running a Dark Web Scan

-A comprehensive data security management solution includes full end-to-end protection, a business continuity, disaster recovery and incident response plan, regulatory compliance reviews, and 24/7 data security management.
+A comprehensive data security management solution includes full end-to-end protection, business continuity, disaster recovery, an incident response plan, regulatory compliance reviews, and 24/7 data security management.
 Of course, it also includes dark web scan capabilities.